4GeeksAcademy/master-javascript-programming-exercises/exercises/158-longestPalindrome/README.md

 1. Implement a function that finds the longest palindrome in a given string.

-For example, in the string `My dad is a racecar athlete`, the longest palindrome is `a racecar a`. **Count whitespaces as valid characters**.
+## Example:

-Other palindromes in the above string include "dad", "ete", " dad " (including the whitespace on each side of dad).
+In the string `My dad is a racecar athlete`, the longest palindrome is `a racecar a` (*whitespaces count as valid characters*).
+Other palindromes in the above string include 'dad', 'ete', ' dad ' (including the whitespace on each side of dad).

-## :bulb: Pista:
+## 💡 Hints:

-* Use every function.
++ Use every function.

-* If there are multiple palindromes with the same length, return the last one.
++ If there are multiple palindromes with the same length, return the last one.

-* It should not be case sensitive.
++ It should not be case sensitive.